syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ## Delete a shape

-The Image Editor component provides the `deleteShape` method, which allows you to remove a shape annotation from the image editor.
-To use this method, you need to pass the shapeId of the annotation as a parameter.
+The `deleteShape` method in the Image Editor allows you to remove a shape annotation from the image editor.
+To use this method, you need to pass the `shapeId` of the annotation as a parameter.

-The shapeId is a unique identifier assigned to each shape annotation within the image editor.
+The `shapeId` is a unique identifier assigned to each shape annotation within the image editor.
 It serves as a reference to a specific annotation, enabling targeted deletion of the desired annotation.
-By specifying the shapeId associated with the shape annotation you want to remove, you can effectively delete it from the image editor.
+By specifying the `shapeId` associated with the shape annotation you want to remove, you can effectively delete it from the image editor.

+To retrieve the inserted shape annotations, you can utilize the `getShapeSetting` method, which provides a collection of annotations represented by `ShapeSettings`.
+This method allows you to access and work with the annotations that have been inserted into the image.

 Here is an example of deleting rectangle, ellipse, arrow, path, and line in a button click event.